 Hello!
-My name is Becks Campbell and I am The Hipster Historian and I am obsessed with history, the dead and telling the stories of those deceased by documenting their lives through various digital mediums (social media, blogging, storytelling, networking and creating).
+My name is Becks Kobel and I am The Hipster Historian and I am obsessed with history, the dead and telling the stories of those deceased by documenting their lives through various digital mediums (social media, blogging, storytelling, networking and creating).

 My goal is to bring genealogy and intersectional history to the masses and younger generations by keeping the love of genealogy going throughout all generations — which includes my focus on feminist-oriented research and progressive values.

 I’ve been interested in genealogy and history since my mother first took me to the cemetery as a child.
 I was fascinated by the stories that told themselves upon gravestones and in the mausoleum halls and soon became hooked on the drug we call genealogy.

 “I hope to arrive to my death, late, in love, and a little drunk.”